Skip to main content

 • Reusable: Software is both usable (can be executed) and reusable (can be understood, modified, built upon, or incorporated into other software)

-As a reviewer, you are to check whether the dataset aligns with them by reviewing the following minimal criteria:
+As a reviewer, you are to check whether the software aligns with them by reviewing the following minimal criteria:

 Accessibility and Findability: